 "Beware of little expenses, a small leak will sink a great ship."
 Benjamin Franklin.

 Yesterday, I came across a very interesting article in the Daily Monitor Newspaper regarding peoples' spending habits.
 I found it related to my previous article titled "Living within our means for a better tomorrow" and was therefore prompted to share it with you this day.
-The phrase, "Failing to make ends meet " is common… Continue reading Poor spending habits: A major cause of the vicious cycle of borrowing.
+The phrase, "Failing to make ends meet" is common in… Continue reading Poor spending habits: A major cause of the vicious cycle of borrowing.

-Yesterday, I was part of a market place convention held in Kampala, Uganda.
-This convention is held once every year and brings together Christians from different walks of life in the job market.
-For instance, some of the companies that were represented included Renault car company,Insurance Company of East Africa (ICEA), to mention but a… Continue reading Integrity: A virtue essential for personal and national economic development.
+Yesterday, I was part of a marketplace convention held in Kampala, Uganda.
+This convention brings together Christians from different walks of life to discuss and share their experience in the marketplace.
+Individuals who have been working for more than 10 years or so are given a platform to share their stories and experiences.
+They narrate… Continue reading Integrity: A virtue essential for personal and national economic development.

 Today, I was priviledged to attend a conference with the theme Power, Sex, and Money, the emphasis being on Money.
 Majority, if not all of the people in attendance were quite youthful, with some of them being university students and others recently starting out in their careers.
 The discussion of the day was quite interesting… Continue reading Living within your means for a better tomorrow.